Organization

 Vice Presidents

-President with the agreement of the Presidential´s Council.
+The By-laws stipulate that the University shall have vice presidents in the number determined by the President with the agreement of the Presidential Council.
 They are appointed for three renewable years.
-The most senior vice-rector in office subrogates the President.
+The most senior vice president in office subrogates the President.

 Currently there are six Vice Presidents: The Academic Vice President, who is dedicated to collaborating in the university government in the area of teaching and in coordinating with the Councils of the academic units; the Vice President of University Relations, who is in charge of university relationship activities; the Vice President of Research and Postgraduate Studies, who is responsible for these two areas in addition to innovation and development; the Vice President of Communications, who is in charge of the institutional and corporate communication strategy.
 The Vice President of Students and Alumni, who is dedicated to students and graduates, and the Economic Vice President, responsible for the budget and financial matters of the University.